Washington D.C. Surgical Error Attorney

 Surgeries are invasive procedures.
 Positive outcomes are not always guaranteed.
 Just because an operation does not produce the result that you had anticipated, it may not grounds for a medical malpractice claim.
 You can bring a surgical error claim only if the surgeon’s actions fail to meet a specific standard of care.
 Establishing that a surgeon failed to meet this standard can be challenging.
 So, it is crucial to consult with an experienced surgical error lawyer as soon as possible to discuss your case.

-If you or a loved one has experienced injuries due to a surgical error, turn to a legal team that has the right knowledge, experience and resources to handle your case.
-At The Law Offices of Dr. Michael M. Wilson MD, JD & Associates, our medical malpractice lawyers are uniquely qualified to assist you with a surgical error case.
-Dr. Michael Wilson is a physician with a medical degree from Georgetown University as well as an attorney with more than three decades of medical malpractice experience.
+If you or a loved one has experienced injuries due to a surgical mistake, turn to a legal team that has the right knowledge, experience and resources to handle your case.
+At The Law Offices of Dr. Michael M. Wilson MD, JD & Associates, our medical malpractice lawyers are uniquely qualified to assist you with a surgical mistake case.
+Surgical error attorney Dr. Michael Wilson is a physician with a medical degree from Georgetown University as well as an attorney with more than three decades of medical malpractice experience.
 Schedule a free, no-obligation consultation with him today.

 What Are Surgical Errors?

 Surgical errors are preventable mistakes that doctors, nurses and other medical professionals can make during surgery.
 These errors often result from poor planning, lack of skill, failure to complete all steps in a procedure, lack of communication, substance abuse, fatigue or simple carelessness.